Antonino Rocca: Capitol Wrestling Corporation / World Wide Wrestling Federation (1949–1976)

 After a demotion, and with the arrival of Buddy Rogers as the featured star at the Garden in 1961, within a few years Rocca left the WWWF and briefly set up a competing promotion (supported by Jim Crockett and others) based at the Sunnyside Arena in Queens, New York.
 In the mid-1970s, he teamed up with Vince McMahon to handle the color commentary on the WWWF's weekly television show.
-He provided color commentary on WWF Championship Wrestling and All-Star Wrestling from 1972-76, a role later filled by Sammartino.
+He provided color commentary on WWF Championship Wrestling and All-Star Wrestling from 1972 to 1976, a role later filled by Sammartino.

-Abroad
+Japan and Puerto Rico (1960s–1976)

 Rocca was involved as a professional wrestler, but also as a referee in Japan during the late 1960s and early 1970s.
 He refereed a number of matches for the Japan Pro Wrestling Association (JWA), and later followed Antonio Inoki to New Japan Pro-Wrestling in 1972.

 In 1973, he joined the World Wrestling Council (WWC) in Puerto Rico with partner Miguel Pérez.
 They captured the defunct WWC North American Tag Team Championship on 11 September 1976 by defeating Los Infernos.
 They lost the championship to Higo Hamaguchi and Gordon Nelson on 16 October.

 Other media

 Rocca was depicted wrestling Superman on the cover of the Superman No. 155 (August 1962) comic book.
 The 1976 horror film Alice, Sweet Alice, featuring child actress Brooke Shields, includes Rocca in a bit part.
-His fame extended into various media outlets, from numerous interviews for national newspapers and magazines to meeting President Richard M. Nixon to a guest appearance on The Tonight Show with Johnny Carson.
+His fame extended into various media outlets, from numerous interviews for national newspapers and magazines to meeting President Richard Nixon to a guest appearance on The Tonight Show Starring Johnny Carson.